 If your case is a regular case, you may appeal the decision to one of the U.S. Courts of Appeals.
 You must wait for a decision (as opposed to the opinion) to be entered by the Tax Court before you file an appeal.
 A decision is a judicial determination that disposes of a case.
 An opinion is a statement explaining the Tax Court's decision.
 The notice of appeal must be filed with the Tax Court within 90 days after the decision is entered, or 120 days if the IRS appeals first.
-The cost for filing a notice of appeal is $500.
-See Rules 190, 191, 192, and 193.
+The cost for filing a notice of appeal depends on the Federal Circuit Court to which the appeal is being made but generally costs $500-$505.
+See Tax Court Rules 190, 191, 192, and 193.

 Documents filed with the Court will not be returned to you.
 If you did not keep a copy of a document, you may request copies of particular documents by contacting the Court's Copywork Section by mail at: United States Tax Court, 400 Second Street, N.W., Washington, D.C.
 20217-0002, or telephone at (202) 521-4688.
 There is a fee for copywork.
-You may also view, download, or print any document filed in your case if you have registered for eAccess (Petitioner Access).
+See Transcripts & Copies.
+You may also view, download, or print any document filed in your case if you have registered for electronic access through DAWSON.